With Time Series Forecasting, you can calculate forecast data into the future based on the time series data frame from the past.

 After "Run Time Series Forecast" dialog is opened, follow the steps below to calculate forecast data.

-1. Select date/time column with "Date / Time Column" dropdown.
-This columns is the time axis along which forecasting is performed.
-2. Select aggregation level from "Aggregation Level" dropdown.
+Select aggregation level from "Aggregation Level" dropdown.
 Input data is aggregated with this time unit.
 For example, if you select "Day" and there are multiple rows that falls within a same day, the values for those rows are aggregated to form single row for the date.
 As a result, this becomes the time unit for the resulting time series data frame.
 Aggregation level can be one of the following.